Château L’Église-Clinet

 Can there be any more complex interweaving of vinous families and names than in Pomerol, with all its Lafleurs, Églises, Clinets and Gazins?
 It is a system that seems designed to befuddle, although a visit to the region can do much to clear the fog of confusion; every time I walk across the vineyards of Pomerol, or drive from one property to the next, I broaden by just a little bit my understanding of the panoply of Pomerol estates, how they have evolved, and how they are related to one another.

-This profile examines the workings of this leading Pomerol domaine, with a focus on the man who was for many years the driving force here, the late Denis Durantou (1957 – 2020), and of course his magnificent wines.
+This profile examines the workings of this leading Pomerol domaine, with a focus on the man who was for many years the driving force here, the late Denis Durantou (1957 – 2020), in modern times two of his daughters Noëmie and Constance, who are now running the domaine, and of course their magnificent wines.
 But first, a little history, beginning with the Rouchut family.